Malandrone/PowerDecode/README.md

 - **[0]-Go back:** returns to the previous menu

 ### Malware repository
 PowerDecode includes a malware database( MalwareRepository.db) based on [LiteDB](https://www.litedb.org/).
-On this section, following options are avaiable:
+On this section, following options are available:

 - **[1]-Query DB for a script:** checks if a script from an input file is stored on DB and if it is present, shows its de-obfuscated version
 - **[2]-Query DB for a URL:** checks if an input URL is stored on DB and also shows stored malwares that connect to it